spyroot/photon_rt/README.md

 In both cases, customization for post-install, the first boot includes polling the latest Intel drivers, fixing kernel boot parameters, and optimizing VM/Host for the real-time workload.

 ## Requirements.

 Requirements.

 - Make sure you have a network segment in VC that provide DHCP services.
+- If you are using Linux and don't want to use the docker image I provide.
+- Make sure you run on a system with python 3.10.   idrac_ctl requires python 3.10
 - If you do bare-metal online you also need make sure post kick-start host will get IP address.
 - Make sure the same segment has an internet connection.
 - Make sure that DHCP allocates the DNS server.